 All these things help you ask each partner similar questions so that you can quickly evaluate what they bring to the table and how it might be to work with them.

 This is one of the hardest questions and while Garry did give the proverbial consultant answer…”it depends” but he did note a few things that you should consider that will help drive perspective.

 - The industry tends to push quickstarts and accelerators.
-This is a great way to get moving but budgets noted for these types of limited engagements are not good indicators for future costs.
+This is a great way to get moving, but budgets noted for these limited engagements are not good indicators for future costs.

 - Understand that the work is not, say, just writing a workflow rule.
-It is understanding the need, determining if a workflow rule is the correct approach, creating the rule, testing the rule, if needed regression testing the solution for the impact the rule might have on things, deploying the rule to production, assisting with change management as needed and finally documenting the rule to leave behind the correct artifacts for future admins.
+It understands the need, determines if a workflow rule is a correct approach, creates the rule, tests the rule if needed regression testing the solution for the impact the rule might have on things, deploys the rule to production, assists with change management as needed and finally documenting the rule to leave behind the correct artifacts for future admins.

 Bringing it All Together